callstack/react-native-testing-library/website/docs/HowShouldIQuery.md

 Additionally, most predicates promote the usage of proper accessibility props, which add a semantic layer on top of an element tree composed primarily of [`View`](https://reactnative.dev/docs/view) elements.

-### 1. By Role query
+### 1. By Role query {#by-role-query}

-The first and most versatile predicate is [`*ByRole`](api-queries#byrole), which starts with the semantic role of the element and can be further narrowed down with additional options.
+The first and most versatile predicate is [`*ByRole`](api-queries#by-role), which starts with the semantic role of the element and can be further narrowed down with additional options.
 React Native has two role systems, the web/ARIA-compatible one based on [`role`](https://reactnative.dev/docs/accessibility#role) prop and the traditional one based on [`accessibilityRole`](https://reactnative.dev/docs/accessibility#accessibilityrole) prop, you can use either of these.

 In most cases, you need to set accessibility roles explicitly (or your component library can set some of them for you).
-These roles allow both assistive technologies like screen reader and testing code to understand your view hierarchy better.
+These roles allow assistive technologies (like screen readers) and testing code to understand your view hierarchy better.

 Some frequently used roles include: